openstack-archive/boartty/CONTRIBUTING.rst

 Philosophy
 ----------

-Gertty is based on the following precepts which should inform changes to the program:
+Boartty is based on the following precepts which should inform changes to the program:

-* Support large numbers of review requests across large numbers of projects.
-Help the user prioritize those reviews.
+* Support large numbers of stories across large numbers of projects.

-* Adopt a news/mailreader-like workflow in support of the above.
-  Being able to subscribe to projects, mark reviews as "read" without reviewing, etc, are all useful concepts to support a heavy review load (they have worked extremely well in supporting people who read/write a lot of mail/news).

 * Support off-line use.
-Gertty should be completely usable off-line with reliable syncing between local data and Gerrit when a connection is available (just like git or mail or news).
+Boartty should be completely usable off-line with reliable syncing between local data and Storyboard when a connection is available (just like git or mail or news).

 * Ample use of color.
 Unlike a web interface, a good text interface relies mostly on color and precise placement rather than whitespace and decoration to indicate to the user the purpose of a given piece of information.
-Gertty should degrade well to 16 colors, but more (88 or 256) may be used.
+Boartty should degrade well to 16 colors, but more (88 or 256) may be used.

 * Keyboard navigation (with easy-to-remember commands) should be